e-n-f/if-then-else/if-then-else.md

 described before there were computers.

 It is actually hard to find good examples of pre-computer conditional processes.
-There are surveys and legal procedures that require you to answer certain questions only if you answered yes to a different question.
+About as close as you can come are surveys and legal procedures that require you to answer certain questions only if you answered yes to a different question.

 And there are mathematical algorithms, like taking a cube root, that involve some guesswork, and require repeating a step if you guessed wrong.